netdata/netdata/collectors/python.d.plugin/freeradius/README.md

 # FreeRADIUS monitoring with Netdata

-Uses the `radclient` command to provide freeradius statistics.
+Uses the `radclient` command to provide Free Remote Authentication Dial-In User Service (FreeRADIUS) statistics.
 It is not recommended to run it every second.

 It produces: